ndugan/ndugan.github.io/_posts/2019-01-29-hello-world.md

 ---
-title: "Welcome to Jekyll!"
+title: "Thoughts on a Data Center Move to AWS"
-published: false
+published: true
 ---

-**Hello world**, this is my first Jekyll blog post.

-I hope you like it!
+This blog will walk people through the different challenges I encountered while moving our data center to the cloud.